History of multitrack recording

-Affordable home multitrack recorders were introduced in the 1970s using reel-to-reel tape.
-In 1979 the introduction of the TASCAM Portastudio, which first used the same 1/4-inch reel-to-reel as quarter-track stereo and then migrated to the inexpensive compact audio cassette as the recording medium, making good-quality four-track (and later eight-track) multitrack recording available to the average consumer for the first time.
-However, by the time the Portastudio had become popular, electronics companies were already introducing digital audio recording systems, and by the 1990s, computer-based digital multitrack recording systems such as Pro Tools and Cubase were being adopted by the recording industry, and soon became standard.
+Affordable home multitrack recorders using magnetic tape were introduced in the 1970s.
+In 1979, the introduction of the TASCAM Portastudio presented a novel format of four tracks running in the same direction and doubled tape speed for the compact audio cassette as its medium, making good-quality four-track multitrack recording available to the average consumer for the first time.
+TASCAM and Fostex soon introduced reel-to-reel multitrack recorders that also boosted the number of tracks relative to the width of the magnetic tape, such as eight tracks on ¼-inch tape.
+By then, electronics companies were already introducing digital audio recording systems that used analog magnetic tape as storage media for the digital multitrack data.

+By the 1990s, computer-based digital multitrack recording systems such as Pro Tools and Cubase were being adopted by the recording industry, and soon became standard.
 By the early 2000s, rapid advances in home computing and digital audio software were making digital multitrack audio recording systems available to the average consumer, and high-quality digital multitrack recording systems like GarageBand were being included as a standard feature on home computers.